Slotchy/YouTube-Search-Tool/README.md

 * ✨ Animated particle background, pre-filled on load
 * 🕒 Shows time ago for each result
 * 🖱️ Click any result to open the video directly
+* ⭐ Favorite any video with one tap — favorites persist across sessions
+* 📋 Add notes to any video — tap the Notes button on a card to expand a text area, saved automatically
+* 📄 Export your full search session as a `.md` file — includes all results across every search performed, with URLs, thumbnail links, favorites, and notes, all with zero extra API quota

 > **Note:** Livestreams mode is disabled when date filtering is active.
 Video length filter is only available in Videos mode.